diamante-io/Aurora/services/aurora/internal/docs/reference/endpoints/metrics.md

 #### History

-Aurora maintains its own database (postgres), a verbose and user friendly account of activity on the HcNet network.
+Aurora maintains its own database (postgres), a verbose and user friendly account of activity on the DiamNet network.

 |    Metric     |  Description                                                                                                                               |
 | ---------------- |  ------------------------------------------------------------------------------------------------------------------------------ |